Column01/ed_installations_dumper_rust/README.md

 # ED Installations Dumper Rust

 This is a proof of concept rewrite for my [Python program that does the same thing as this one](https://github.com/Column01/ED-Installations-Dumper).
-I'd prefer if you use the other one but use at your own risk :D (I do plan on supporting this one though too)
+I'd prefer if you use the other one but use at your own risk

 ## Install Pre-Requisites